 So what about the ELPs?

-That being said, I’d love to year from those who have used or even talked to a Dave Ramsey ELP about investing.
+That being said, I’d love to hear from those who have used or even talked to a Dave Ramsey ELP about investing.
 Share your experience in the comments below.